illmade/image-node/README.md

 The idea is to allow a simple microservice approach - import graphs into a c++ tensorflow environment, build these as sharedlibs and connect to them using nodejs addons.

 At present it provides access to 3 ml applications:
-- The tensorflow bundled inception model
+- The tensorflow inception model: updated to v4 (it is also possible to use other versions)
 - The tensorflow bundled multibox model
 - A tensorflowification of a Joint Face Detection and Alignment using Multi-task Cascaded Convolutional Networks implementation